We don’t need more productivity hacks. We need better systems.

 Chris M Wilson

-Chris Wilson is a leadership keynote speaker, former aviator, and creator of the Momentum Shift Framework.
-Based in Vancouver, BC, he helps leaders and organizations navigate change, build clarity, and create momentum that lasts.
+Chris Wilson is a leadership keynote speaker and former aviator, and the creator of the Momentum Shift Framework.
+He helps leaders and organizations navigate change, make clear decisions under pressure, and restore forward momentum.